rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 **roach1, roach2 and roach3**

 The official CRDB Docker containers.
-A shell script waits for the CA.crt to become available before stating a cluster with the --secure and --join argument.
-The --join argument is used to discover the other CRDB nodes.
-The roach1 node is not provided a --join argument to init the cluster immediately.
-However, in a production scenario you must provide the --join argument for all nodes and explicitly trigger the init command to bootstrap the cluster.
-If you forget to add the --join argument, the node might act as if it were a single node cluster on reboot.
+A shell script waits for the CA.crt to become available before starting a cluster with the <span style="color: #9e9e9e">--secure</span> and <span style="color: #9e9e9e">--join</span> argument.
+The <span style="color: #9e9e9e">--join</span> argument is used to discover the other CRDB nodes.
+The roach1 node is not provided a <span style="color: #9e9e9e">--join</span> argument to init the cluster immediately.
+However, in a production scenario you must provide the <span style="color: #9e9e9e">--join</span> argument for all nodes and explicitly trigger the init command to bootstrap the cluster.
+If you forget to add the <span style="color: #9e9e9e">--join</span> argument, the node might act as if it were a single node cluster on reboot.

 You should also consider using something like Consul Template to discover and configure your nodes as cattle.
 The roach1 node exposes the dashboard and sql server on port 8080 and 26257.
 The other nodes don't expose any ports to avoid clashes.
 In a production scenario you would expose port 8080 and 26257 and use a load balancer to distribute load across all nodes.
 The certificates are generated by the vault-init-client container and shared through a Docker volume (/cockroach-data/roachX).
 Certificates are read from the Docker volume.